What is TerraPop?

 Area-level, Micro-data & Raster Data

 TerraPop makes it possible for you to download big data in any of the three data structures workflows: area-level, raster, and micro-data.

 RASTER DATA shows how population and environmental characteristics vary by dividing space into a regular grid and recording a value for each cell in the grid (examples: land cover, climate & agriculture).
 Raster extracts may also incorporate data derived from area-level data or tabulated microdata.

 MICRODATA consists of anonymized individual records, including all the responses a person gave to the questions in a census or survey (examples: social, dwelling, and person characteristics).
 Microdata records can be enriched by adding contextual variables describing the place in which a person lives derived from area-level or raster data.
-To obtain non-U.S. microdata, you’ll need to justify how you intend on using it during registration to get access.
+To obtain non-U.S. microdata, you’ll need to justify how you intend to use it during registration to get access.

 How to Extract Data from TerraPop

 First, you’ll need to create an account by registering.
 It’s a pretty painless process to sign up.

 Eventually, you will confirm your account and you are ready to start your own TerraPop customized data delivery.
-You can begin on the main page on the TerraPop website:
+You can begin on the main page of the TerraPop website:

 In this example, we will make an area-level extract.
 Now, click on Start Extract.